anushaporeddy030697/student_internship_management/README.md

  --> After submitting the message in contact page by default page is getting refreshed.
  --> Done with the UI part for the edit profile page in the student dashboard.

+ 4/7/2023

+ -->Done with the pop up message when we want to logout from the page.

 </a></p>